Are multiple retirement accounts giving you a cloudy picture of your financial performance?

 Typically, as a retirement plan participant who may be receiving an eligible rollover distribution from the plan, you have the following four options (and you may be able to engage in a combination of these options depending on your employment status, age and the availability of the particular option):

-1. Cash out the benefits and take a lump sum distribution from the current plan subject to mandatory 20% federal income tax withholding, as well as income taxes and the 10% early withdrawal penalty tax,
+A. Cash out the benefits and take a lump sum distribution from the current plan subject to mandatory 20% federal income tax withholding, as well as income taxes and the 10% early withdrawal penalty tax,

-OR continue tax deferred growth potential by doing one of the following:
+B. continue tax deferred growth potential by doing one of the following:

 Consolidating your retirement accounts may provide you with a clearer view of your financial picture and potentially expand your investment choices, but consolidation is not right for everyone.
 You should carefully consider all your options before taking any action.
 If you decide to consolidate some or all your retirement assets, we can help you get started whether your retirement is years away or just around the corner.